bigapplestrat/GitHubTutorial/README.md

 git push -u origin master
 ```

-This tells git that we want to refer to this repository as 'origin' when we commit additional information.
-You can type `git remote -v` to see all the current remote repositories git has references to.
+This tells git that we want to refer to this repository as `origin` when we commit additional information.
 The `git push` command sends your data off to GitHub.
 You should be prompted for your username and password.
 The master command tells git that you are pushing the master branch, which will make more sense later.

+**Note**: You can type `git remote -v` to see all the current remote repositories git has references to.

 If you're not using GitHub as your hosting service, you would simply give a different remote alias specific to that site.
 The convention of where the username and repo details go might be slightly different, but the process should be the same.

-If you open the repository on `github.com` you should now see that your README.md file has been added to the repository.
+If you open the repository on `github.com` you should now see that your `README.md` file has been added to the repository.

+## I wanna make more changes.
+How does git know what's different?

-Let's see what happens when you change something in a file.
-Open the README.md file in a text editor and replace its text with the following.
+Let's see what happens when you change something in the file.
+Open the `README.md` file in a text editor and replace its text with the following.

 ```markdown
 # Some new text here